Zinc: Benefits, Deficiency, Side Effects, and Sources

 Side Effects of Zinc

-- When prescribed and consumed in healthy amounts, zinc supplements or dietary zinc can be helpful in solving a number of health issues.
+- When prescribed and consumed in healthy amounts, dietary zinc or supplements can be helpful in solving a number of health issues.
 Although, excess zinc has been associated with nausea, diarrhea, stomach ache, vomiting.

-- Surpassing 40-50 mg of Zinc consumption in a day can cause more chronic side-effects and also, flu-like symptoms.
+- Surpassing 40-50 mg of consumption in a day can cause more chronic side-effects and also, flu-like symptoms.
 Excess consumption can interfere with other body processes like the absorption of copper in the body.
-Thus, zinc can lead to a deficiency of important minerals in the body.
+Thus, it can lead to a deficiency of important minerals in the body.

-- Taking Zinc with antibiotics might affect the absorption of antibiotics in the body, thus, making it vulnerable to infections.
-To avoid the reduction of effectiveness, it is advised to take antibiotics 2-3 hours before the Zinc supplements or after 6 hours of taking the supplements.
+- Taking it with antibiotics might affect the absorption of antibiotics in the body, thus, making it vulnerable to infections.
+To avoid the reduction of effectiveness, it is advised to take antibiotics 2-3 hours before the supplements or after 6 hours of taking the supplements.

 - Zinc in lozenge or intranasal form can be the cause of permanent loss of smell, bad taste, and frequent nausea.
-Zinc particles can directly affect the olfactory and even gustatory receptors.
+Its particles can directly affect the olfactory and even gustatory receptors.

 Dietary Sources of Zinc

 Since the body doesn’t store zinc, it is necessary to fulfill the requirements with food sources.
-Eating a healthy and zinc-rich balanced diet can easily take care of the body’s need for Zinc.
+Eating a healthy and zinc-rich balanced diet can easily take care of the body’s needs.

 - Red meat is an excellent source of zinc.
 It can be found in beef, lamb, and pork abundantly.
 It is advisable to eat unprocessed meat as the consumption of processed red meat is directly linked to heart diseases.

 - Oysters are storehouses of zinc.
-Other shellfish are also packed with zinc and several minerals.
+Other shellfish are also packed with it and several minerals.
 Due to a low-calorie count, these are extremely healthy and beneficial.

 - Sea-foods, especially crabs and lobsters are great sources of zinc.
 Even adding little amounts of these can positive changes in your bodily conditions.